 Same licence and safety considerations whatever the size vehicle

 It might seem that a smaller minibus would require less consideration in terms of training, which may make some vehicles more attractive to schools wanting to avoid the costs of D1 driver training.
-However, this might not be the case depending on your interpretation of ‘payment and other consideration’ and so there is an element of risk here that should the worst happen your driver will be driving with the wrong licence regardless of the size or weight and the school’s insurance would be invalid as well.
+However, this might not be the case depending on the interpretation of ‘payment and other consideration’.
+There is a risk that it might be decided in court that your driver, as they were driving for their employer ‘voluntarily’ were still driving for ‘payment or other consideration’ which could invalidate your insurance as well.

-Whatever size or weight minibus you’re driving, the same considerations for your drivers should apply;
+Whatever size or weight of minibus you’re driving, the same considerations for your drivers should apply;

-Know your weights: Driving an overweight vehicle is dangerous whatever licence you hold, so make sure you know your MAM and maximum payloads.
-It’s especially important to know your weights if you’re driving without a D1 entitlement.
+Know your weights: Driving an overweight vehicle is dangerous whatever licence you hold, so make sure you know your GWV and maximum payloads (how much additional weight you can add to an empty minibus before it exceeds its GVW or MAM Maximum Authorised Mass).
+It’s especially important to know your weight if you’re driving without a D1 entitlement.
+Read our article on the importance of weights here.

 Check licences: It is important to regularly check your driver’s licences to see if any new penalty points or additional restrictions have been added.